drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 # Gas

-Most blockchains use a certain amount of _gas_ to execute each instruction of a transactions execution.
+Most blockchains use the concept of _gas_ to denote the amount of effort needed execute each instruction of a transactions execution.
 Historically, this has needed to be paid in the blockchain's native token.

 Issues to consider:

-* Game players don't know what gas or the blockchain's native token is.
+* Game players don't know what gas is.
+They don't know what the blockchain's native token is.
+They likely didn't know your game uses a blockchain.
 They won't understand why they should pay using a currency they don't own for something they don't think they need.
 They just want to play a game.
 They don't care about your backend infrastructure.
-* Some blockchains such as Immutable zkEVM offer gas free transactions assuming the transactions are signed by Immutable Passport.
+* Some blockchains such as Immutable zkEVM offer gas free transactions assuming the transactions are signed by a game player using Immutable Passport.
 * Some blockchains offer the ability for transactions to be sponsored.
 In this scenario, the game studio could pay for the players transactions.
 The issue with this is that most game related transactions are of low value.
 Subsidising these transactions could be a loss making venture.

 # Game Logic Matching

-To prevent cheating, the logic on a game app that involves a server must be replicated on the server.
+To prevent cheating, the logic in a game app that involves a server must be replicated on the server.
 If this is not done, then some game players might modify the game app to give themselves an unfair advantage.
 If part of the game logic involves consuming tokens under certain conditions, then that game logic may have to be implemented in a Solidity contract on the blockchain.

 Issues with this: